bguiz/blog-bguiz/src/posts/2022-06-08-dogfood-your-web3-ecosystem-takeaways.md

 The most commonly encountered issue- by a huge margin - was the rate limits imposed by the RSK public nodes.
 Since most of us were on the same network, the public node would have rate limited the entire group as if it were one user; based on the traffic originating from a single IP address.
 Rate limiting is a valid technique used by devops/ security to protect infrastructure against denial-of-service attack vectors.
 So this is a hard balancing act.
 Some proposed ideas around this that require investigation were: Another means of detecting unique users for the purposes of rate limiting?
 A decentralised form of public RPC nodes?

 There were several other very valuable comments too:
-- Need an easier way to configure web wallets to add the RSK network.
+- Provide an easier way to configure web wallets to add the RSK network.
 - In the block explorer, a brand new account shows as "Not Found"; so provide steps to validate or verify that the account is operable
 - Transactions on the blockchain are slow, a lot of time was spent waiting while thinking that something had maybe failed; the biggest frustration here was that DApps were much slower than using web2 apps